2001 Azor attack

 On 14 February 2001, a vehicular attack took place near Azor, Israel.
 A Palestinian man from Gaza drove a bus into a group of Israeli soldiers who stood at a bus stop at Azor junction, killing eight people—seven soldiers and one civilian, and injuring 26 further.
 The Islamist militant organization Hamas claimed responsibility for the attack.

 Attack

 The attacker, 35-year old Khalil Abu Alba from Gaza, was a bus driver who used to drive Arab workers in the morning from his city toward Tel Aviv.
 He had been an Egged bus driver for five years before the attack.

 On 14 February, after dropping off as usual the Arab workers at Lod and Ramle, he drove toward Holon.
 When arriving Azor junction, he noticed a group of Israeli soldiers waiting at a bus stop.
 The attacker accelerated the bus, and sharply swerved to the right, hitting dozens of people.
 He killed eight people, seven soldiers and one civilian, and injured 26.

 After the attack he drove the bus quickly southwards towards Gaza.
 The bus was stopped only after crashing into a truck 30km away after police officers had shot at its wheels.

+Victims

+Among the victims who were killed were: